slembcke/slembcke.github.io/_posts/2021-08-04-SuperFastHardShadows.md

 # Isometric

-It can also work really well with isometric games with same caveats.
+It can also work really well with isometric games with some caveats.
 The main issue is that the lighting really only works on a single plane, and you probably want that to be the ground.
-Here's an example from Super Fast Soft Shadows. (our old Unity Asset) There are several tricks here to hide the 2D nature of the lighting:
+Here's an example from Super Fast Soft Shadows (our old Unity Asset) There are several tricks here to hide the 2D nature of the lighting:

 * The shadow polygon is just a circle, the cross section of the tree at ground level.
 * The lighting on the trunk is projected downwards and sampled only at the base of the sprite.